First Step: Your Total Daily Dose of Insulin

 9.1 Find your Average TDD on Injections

-1. On a sheet of paper or phone app, record all your daily doses of long-acting* and rapid-acting* insulin for a week or more.
+1. Record all your daily doses of long-acting* and rapid-acting* insulin for a week or more on paper or a phone app.

-2. After 7 or more days, add up all the individual daily doses of long-acting* and rapid-acting* insulin.
+2. After seven or more days, add all the daily doses of long-acting* and rapid-acting* insulin.

-3. Divide this grand total by the number of days you’ve been recording them.
-(Example: 210 total units in 7 days = 210 ÷ 7 = 30 u/day as your current avg.
-TDD.)
+3. Divide this total by the number of days you’ve been recording them.
+(For example, 210 total units in 7 days = 210 ÷ 7 = 30 u/day as your current average TDD.)

 My average TDD = _____units per day